insin/get-form-data/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-Gets form data - or data for a named form element - via `form.elements`.
+Gets form data - or data for a named form field - via `form.elements`.

-Data is retrieved in a format similar to request parameters which would be sent if the form was submitted, so this module is suitable for extracting form data on the client side for projects which implement ismorphic handling of form submission.
+Data is retrieved in a format similar to request parameters which would be sent if the form was submitted, so this module is suitable for extracting form data on the client side for projects which implement isomorphic handling of form submission.

 ## Install